 Customer Focus: Employees must provide a world-class service experience by satisfying internal and external customer needs and building long-term relationships.
 Once direction is set, employees get results by actively managing and accomplishing objectives with others.

 Drives for Results: Employees set and understand goals, and work consistently to reach short-term goals and support long-term strategy.
 Employees work with an elevated sense of ethics and urgency to deliver results that meet the highest standards of excellence.

 Teamwork: Employees coordinate efforts to achieve common goals by communicating openly and leveraging the strengths of all team members.

 Our administrators and supervisors demonstrate sustained superior performance in modeling the job competencies above and those as described below.

-Strategic and Broad: Our leaders must create effective strategies, built upon a keen understanding of Edward Waters University’s business drivers, customer needs, and knowledge of financial, technological, and external influences.
+Strategic and Broad: Our leaders must create effective strategies, built upon a keen understanding of Edward Waters College’s business drivers, customer needs, and knowledge of financial, technological, and external influences.

 Clear Capability: Our leaders must bring value and depth to their area.

 A Decisive “Can Do” Ability to Execute: Our leaders get results by actively managing and accomplishing objectives, and through people they make sure good things happen.